 Leadership battles wear you down.
 Too much current reality wears you down.

 The question is: What are you going to do to find your strength?
 If you continue to forge ahead when your batteries are warning that “10% remaining until shutdown,” you will find yourself making bad decisions, communicating in ways that tear down rather than lift up, and most likely being the source of new fires.

-Here are some no-compromise strategies to find and keep your leadership strength:
+Here are five no-compromise strategies to find and keep your leadership strength:

 - Maintain perspective: When fires ignite, the alarm goes off, sirens sound, and firefighters charge in to fight the blaze.
 There’s drama, tension and high energy in the area of the fire.
 Business fires are no different.
 Someone made a mistake.
 A good customer is fuming.
 Money was wasted.
 Someone compromised the company’s values.
 Your best strategy is to assess while defusing the situation.
 Get the facts and seek to understand all sides of the story - because there are always two or more sides to every story.
 Your job is to ask questions and listen before initiating a solution.
 Finding strength is often the result of avoiding being sucked into the drama.

 - Get it over with: Is there an unpleasant task waiting for you to address?
 It could be a long-overdue employee termination, a painful budget cut, addressing a breach of trust or implementing an essential new policy - or a policy that you allowed to be compromised.
 The stress of procrastinating on unpleasant tasks saps your strength faster than most realize.
 You don’t sleep well while obsessing over them.
 You spread your stress around by seeking solace from others in your inner circle.
 The moment you recognize that you’re procrastinating, engage and tackle that unpleasant task and get it over with.
 It will save your strength and focus your attention on the recovery and moving forward.